CADustin/hamradio/baofeng-uv5r-cheatsheet-full.md

 ## Programming Examples

 ### Listen to an FM Radio Station
+1. Press **CALL** on the left hand side.
+2. Enter the FM Frequency Ex., 092.900

+### Listen to a CalFire Frequency
 Living in California, one of the really useful things about having a Ham Radio has been being able to listen to whats going on with CalFire.
-A useful resource for CalFire frequencies is ['Scan CalFire'](http://www.scancal.org/calfire/index.html) -- which has a listing of frequencies being used by CalFire, how the organizational structure works, etc..
+A useful resource for CalFire frequencies is ['Scan CalFire'](http://www.scancal.org/calfire/index.html) -- which has a listing of frequencies being used by CalFire, how the organizational structure works, etc...

-### Listen to a CalFire Frequency

 ### How to manually program a simplex channel